still-dreaming-1/dreamy-dot-files/README.md

 1) clone this repository to a new directory

-2) Compare the files and directories in the clone to the files in your home.
-Make backup copies of anything in your home that also exists in the clone.

-3) Delete the files and directories in your home that also exist in the clone.

-4) Copy the .git directory from the clone to your home
+2) Copy the .git directory from the clone to your home

-5) Run `git status` from your home.
-Anything showing up as modified is a file you failed to backup and delete in the previous steps.
-Do this now.
+3) Run `git status` from your home.
+Anything showing up as modified is a file you will be overwriting shortly.
+Make backup copies of these files.
+As a way of making sure you didn't miss anything.
+Delete each file after backing it up.
+Each time you delete one of these files, `git status` should show one less modified file.
+Once `git status` no longer shows any modified files, you are ready to move on to the next step.

 6) Run `git checkout .` from your home.